-Program Adviser: Scott Hewit, Ed.D.
+Program Advisor: Scott Hewit, Ed.D.

 Designed for those who wish to teach in elementary schools, the Master of Arts in Teaching (M.A.T.) provides opportunities for students to pursue graduate studies and to meet professional certification requirements for teaching in Florida.
-All students must submit passing scores on the General Knowledge (GK) section of the Florida Teacher Certification Exam (FTCE) and the Graduate Record Exam (GRE), and complete the 1S application form to be admitted to the M.A.T program.
+All students must submit passing scores on the General Knowledge (GK) section of the Florida Teacher Certification Exam (FTCE) and complete the 1S application form to be admitted to the M.A.T program.

 The M.A.T. program focuses on the mastery of content specialization, the teaching/learning process, and the application of educational research to classroom activities.
 The program requires a minimum of 36 graduate semester hours; however, additional hours are required to meet certification and program requirements.
 An individual plan of study will be developed for each student.
 Both written and oral comprehensive examinations are required for graduation.
-Graduates of the M.A.T. program are eligible for a Florida Professional Teaching Certificate in Elementary Education/ESOL (K-6).
+Students who complete the Florida State approved M.A.T. program are eligible for a Florida Professional Teaching Certificate in Elementary Education/ESOL (K-6).